With winter firmly upon us, visions of snow, ice, and power outages may be dancing through your worried head.

 When the electricity goes out because of bad weather, power company crews will be working round the clock to restore normal service as quickly as possible.
 By cutting off your house from the electrical grid while operating your generator, you can reduce their risk of electrocution.

-By following these helpful guidelines for selecting a generator, and paying attention to some important safety measures, your family can stay nice and warm this winter, even when Mother Nature tries to mess with your electric service.
+By following this generator buying guide, you can choose a generator while paying attention to important safety measures.
+With these different types of generators, your family can stay nice and warm this winter, even when Mother Nature tries to mess with your electric service.